The Statutes are the rules governing the organisation

 ARTICLE 9: TREASURER

 The Treasurer is responsible for managing the finances.
 He/she is, in particular, responsible for keeping the accounts for which he/she is answerable to the Board of Administration and the General Assembly.
 The accounts cover the period from 1 January to 31 December each year and are approved before 30 June of the following year.
-The annual accounts of the non-profit international association, established according to the article 53 of the law, will be handed in to the “Greffe du Tribunal de Commerce”, each year.
+The annual accounts of the non-profit international association, established according to the Code of Companies and Associations, will be handed in to the “Greffe du Tribunal de l’entreprise”, each year.

 ARTICLE 10: SECRETARY